Evaguy/141_ScriptBackupSQL/README.md

 This loop makes a backup of the DBs, with differents names.
 Then, it writes a message, and finally waits 5 seconds before doing another backup.
 The waiting time can be changed with the Start-Sleep command.

 ## TODO:
+- Try adding a way, for the users, ~~to use a XML file or a JSON file, or any other text file~~, this will likely be a .ini file, but anyway still looking for an option, instead of modifing directly the variables in the script.
+Don't know if it's possible though...
 - Rewrite the entier README